 The following photos are my “finished product” photos I shot once I got home.
 Hopefully the photos are worthy of the end table 🙂

-I had the opportunity to use a lot of great quality tools and I’ll do my best to list them here with a link to each tool’s website:
+I had the opportunity to use a lot of great quality tools and you can use the following links (click on an image) to jump out to Amazon to see more info on each tool:

 I hope you found this blog entry to be helpful, especially if you’re considering taking the course.
 If you do decide to take the course, I think you’ll have a great experience.
 I sure did.
 It’s been about a week since the course and I’m already trying out some of the things I learned and I can’t wait to use them on some projects this coming year.